THISISDINOSAUR/Anatomy/README.md

 - Highlight on mouse over
 To reduce visual clutter, only show bone labels on mouse over (or when bone is selected?)

+- Draw paths relative to bone

+- Dragging points/bones/connection points?
+Might not actually be too hard to implement, so may be worth it (just doing points is probably the most useful and the least complicated to implement)

 ### Server